taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 2

 We're back to the day when Asoka meets the Automata Clan.
 The feast is over, and the tables have been cleared.
 The crowd in the Central Hearth ranges from babes-in-arms to silver haired grandmothers, but the Elders with interdermal shields and time spent in the Underground Cities are clustered towards the center.
+Asoka, face still streaked with tear-marks but composure regained, is sitting at the edge of the crowd and letting Mahjee comb their hair.
+A small crowd of Automata children have gathered around Iri and are watching the mechapet morph shape and colour with gleeful awe.

 The sun is just past midday.
 Min is standing with her hand on a waist-high pedestal, made of an enormous [amythest quartz geode](https://en.wikipedia.org/wiki/Amethyst), blue-purple crystals exposed at the top section under Min's hand.
 The eSyrup bubble overhead shows Min's canopy-top POV of the Peacekeepers destructive rampage through the re-growing forest last night.
+Jina and a heavily-muscled dark man sit close to Min.
+The man is Min's gene father Amadou, and his back, like Min, is covered in a star field tattoo.
+Nicola sits near Min and the pedestal, and addresses the Central Hearth.

-Nicola: **"Based on the recommendation of the Council in response to Min's First Quest, I helped her set up a modified Bubble at Gruta de Judeia, one that would show Orbiter satellite surveillance systems a false glimpse of human activity in that area.
-In the face of our complete lack of knowledge of the Orbiter's current morals and motivations, this seemed a fair test of their intentions."**
+Nicola: **"Based on the Council's recommendation, I helped Min set up a modified Bubble at Gruta de Judeia, one that would show Orbiter satellite surveillance systems a false glimpse of human activity in that area.
+Given our lack of current information on the Orbiters, this seemed a fair test of their intentions."**

 Nicola looks up at the video playing on the eSyrup bubble overhead.